kenken17/htx-assignment/frontend/README.md

-# Frontend (Vue 3 + Vite)
+# Frontend

-Single-page application to interact with the backend multimedia-processing APIs.
+Single-page application (Vue 3) to interact with the backend multimedia processing APIs.

+---

 ## Features